 I graduated in May 2014 from Colorado State University with a Bachelor of Science degree in Construction Management.
 The feeling was sensational, I was the first generation Nitchen to receive a college diploma.

-Upon graduation, I took a position with Layton Construction – an industry leading Healthcare Builder.
+Upon graduation, I took a position with an elite National Construction Manager firm – Layton Construction.

 Three buildings in Miami Beach, FL along Collins Avenue – an arts center, retail bazaar and parking garage.